ohmybrew/ohmybrew.github.io/_posts/2016-01-01-polymorphic-and-route-concerns.markdown

 end
 ```

-So now, we have three modals.
+So now, we have three models.
 The *Metafield* modal which is polymorphic and a *User* and a *Movie* modal which can have these metafields.
 The *Metafield* modal will create a table in the database with `fieldable_type` and `fieldable_id` which should reference the modal class and the object's ID.

-Along with this, I've setup a Metafield controller so we can add, edit, and delete metafields for these other modals.
-With all this put together, we'll setup the routing concerns.
+Along with this, I've set up a Metafield controller so we can add, edit, and delete metafields for these other models.
+With all this put together, we'll set up the routing concerns.

 ```ruby
 concern(:fieldable) { resources :metafields }